dw-coding-exercises/winter-2018-applicant-003/NOTES.md

 If you `export GOOGLE_CIVIC_INFO_API_KEY="$MY_API_KEY"` in your environment before starting the server, the system will use that key to derive its OCD-IDs.

+Interestingly enough, Google appears to resolve "Pryor Creek, OK" as "Pryor, OK", which brings back different results from the TurboVote API.

 ## Using Component-like records
 You also state in your instructions that you're looking for a basic implementation for turning an address into a list of OCD-IDs.
 I wanted to make